SzCsaba01/ProjectManagementApp/README.md

   - **Admin**: Can manage all users, projects, sprints, and tasks.
   - **Manager**: Can manage projects and tasks within the project.
   - **User**: Can manage tasks and sprints within the assigned projects.
-- **Real-Time Updates**: Updates on tasks, sprints, and backlog boards will be reflected live (WebSockets).
+- **Real-Time Updates**: Updates on tasks, sprints, and backlog boards are reflected live via WebSockets.
+- **Sprint History Page**: Allows users to view past sprints and their details.
 - **Custom Components**: Reusable UI components like Icons, Inputs, Buttons, and Select dropdowns.
 - **Error Handling**: Global error handling with middleware.
 - **Notifications**: Success and error messages are displayed through a notification bar.